m4b/rdr/README.md

 searching /usr/lib/ for printf:
            4f0a0 printf (161) -> /usr/lib/libc-2.21.so
 ````

+Where the output format for each symbol is `offset symbol_name (size) -> /path/to/exporting/library`.

 If you find a symbol you admire, you can disassemble it by adding the `-D` flag, using `llvm-mc`.
 This is an experimental feature and subject to change (it'll definitely have to stay in, cause it's awesome).